jenweber/our-open-source-contributions/README.md

 - Encourage more women to code , further my own knowledge by teaching others, pay it forward give back to community any useful skills like git and open source contibutions to help others progress
 - to make some contributions to the open source community! - [@shawnren](https://github.com/shawnren)
 - Figure out this git thing once and for all #goals
+- Start contributing to open source projects and get into Ember A11y! - [@agathebadia](https://github.com/Agathebadia)

 ## One thing I learned today...